The 10 Most Common Addiction Relapse Triggers

 And while some common relapse triggers are obvious — like being around other people who are using — others are less straightforward.

-Addiction is a sneaky disease, and will try to sneak up on you when you are least expecting it.
+Addiction is a tricky disease, and will try to sneak up on you when you are least expecting it.
 We have compiled this list of the most common addiction relapse triggers to get you thinking more deeply about how you can avoid triggers and stay solid in your addiction recovery.

 Common Relapse Triggers and How to Manage Them

 Relapse triggers can be broken into a few groups: emotional, mental, environmental, and those that are easily overlooked.
 Here we have listed the 10 most common relapse triggers and what to do to avoid them.

 The acronym HALT is used to describe high-risk situations for those in recovery.
 When you are aware of this you can be vigilant in preventing yourself from entering those states.

 If recovery is your priority, then making sure you avoid becoming too hungry, angry, lonely, or tired will also need to become priorities.
 This may mean planning meals, sticking to a strict sleep schedule, and attending support groups.

 Perceived negative emotions often lead people to use drugs or alcohol in the first place and can easily lead a person back to their drug of choice.